Fritz-Haber-Institut/Realtimeplot1_Backend/docs/users_and_authentication.md

 *Send only the keys for the values ​​that you want to change!
 All data that the requesting user can change will be updated.
 The server ignores everything else, but error messages may be issued.*

+*Users (who are not admins) must send their password via "Basic auth" in addition to the access token to be able to change their password.
+The username is optional.
+If specified, the server ensures that it is the correct username.*

 #### Response OK
 ```JSON
 {